2017 Western Kentucky Hilltoppers football team: Preseason

 In a preseason media vote, the Hilltoppers were picked to win the East Division again, receiving 20 of 28 first place votes.

-Schedule and results
+Schedule

 Western Kentucky announced its 2017 football schedule on January 26, 2017.
 The 2017 schedule consists of 6 home and away games in the regular season.
 The Hilltoppers will host CUSA foes Charlotte, Florida Atlantic, Louisiana Tech, and Middle Tennessee, and will travel to FIU, Marshall, Old Dominion, and UTEP.

 The Hilltoppers will host two of the four non-conference opponents, Ball State from the Mid-American Conference and Eastern Kentucky from the Ohio Valley Conference and travel to Illinois of the Big Ten Conference and Vanderbilt from the Southeastern Conference.